Vincentlomas/Modelling-disease-transmission-dynamics-eth-stratified/README.md

 The SA_statistics_calculation.py file generates statistics about the statistical areas

 ## Image location
-Images will all be stored in the Images folder
-If vaccines are used in the plot, they will be stored in the Vaccine_analysis folder, which is similar to the root folder
+Images will all be stored in the Images folder and code will generate the folders if needed If vaccines are used in the plot, they will be stored in the Vaccine_analysis folder, which is similar to the root folder

 If a counterfactual scenario is being plotted, the images will be saved in the Counterfactual scenario folder (over vaccine)